-Ideally, criticism of racism should be met by “yes, it’s awful and needs punishing”, but in a UK election under an archaic electoral system, that would be like taste-testing cola, deciding Pepsi is nicest, while expecting Coke not to mention that wasn’t it wasn’t included in the test.
+Ideally, criticism of racism should be met by “yes, it’s awful and needs punishing”, but in a UK election under an archaic electoral system, that would be like taste-testing cola, deciding Pepsi is nicest, and expecting Coke not to mention that wasn’t it wasn’t included in the test.

 Is There a Fix to This?

 Without electoral reform, this is an intractable problem.
 Of course Jews care more about Jews being attacked than Muslims being attacked, and vice versa.
 Because we are all human beings and our children come first, second and third to us.
-Claiming that this is (or should be) less true for a particular race is, frankly, racism.
+Claiming that this is (or should be) less true for a particular race is, frankly, racist.

 Meanwhile the vast majority of people are not Jewish or Muslim.
-So just like Jews and Muslims are motivated by their children and expeiences, the majority are probably not emotionally more affected by Jewish suffering than Muslim suffering.
+So just like Jews and Muslims are motivated by their children and experiences, the majority are probably not emotionally more affected by Jewish suffering than Muslim suffering.

 Which Urine to Drink?